38 Clever Ways to Repurpose Old Kitchen Items

 Muffin Pan Easter Egg Holder

-Or turn that old muffin tin into a beautiful spring wreath.
-This muffin pan is the same one shown in #16.
-After my kids outgrew dying Easter Eggs, I decided to re-upcycle that already-painted tin into a spring wreath.
+Or, turn that old muffin tin into a beautiful wreath.
+This is the same pan shown above.
+After my kids outgrew dying eggs, I reupcycled this pan by adding green velvet ribbon and a wreath made out of greenery garland.

 Vertical feature photo of a muffin tin spring wreath with a porcelain birdhouse ornament hanging in the center.